 In the M-EXP model, the choice of prior on ρ is very subjective and a sensitivity analysis should be conducted on this choice.
 The convolution prior model, like the M-ICAR model, is highly sensitive to the prior specification [MacNab (2003)] and also needs a sensitivity analysis on the choice of λ and τ{θ} .
 Different values for the parameters of τ{θ} , for example, $\Gamma(0.001, 0.001)$ and $\Gamma(1, 1)$, can be used.
 The precision λ of the ICAR is then adapted with respect to these new values.
 For priors on all the precisions in our models (which only concern normal distributions), we chose to use proper conjugate priors and our priors are $\Gamma(G, G)$.
 When $G \to 0$, we get an improper posterior distribution and thus we set G to the 'reasonable' value 0.01.
 According to Gelman (2004), it could be possible to use other priors for precision or for the standard deviation of normal distribution.
-For example, we could choose as a noninformative prior an uniform distribution of the positive t-family which has a better behaviour near 0 than inverse- Γ , for example, a positive-Cauchy distribution.
+For example, we could choose as a noninformative prior an uniform distribution on a wide positive range or, if a more informative prior were desired, a distribution of the positive t-family which has a better behaviour near 0 than inverse- Γ , for example, a positive-Cauchy distribution.